Guidance for UK businesses on rules for selling services to Greece.

 The authoritative source for Greek market regulations is the Greek government.
 This guidance links to official Greek sources wherever possible.

-Greek trade and services regulations
+Trade and services regulations in Greece

 If you’re a UK business offering services in Greece, you must follow Greek regulations about: